Sure, fasting means not eating…but what can you drink while fasting?

 You really shouldn’t drink anything with more than a tiny amount of sugar while you’re fasting

 That includes soda, juice, sports drinks, and others.

 Make sure you look at the nutrition label and the ingredients list.
 If there’s more than about one gram of sugar, you should probably avoid it.

 That’s because anything with sugar in it will raise your blood sugar, and also raise your insulin level.

 Insulin is a metabolic hormone that goes up whenever you eat carbs, and one of its main jobs is to promote fat storage.

-If you’re not familiar with insulin, this short video covers its basic function:
+If you’re not familiar with insulin, this short video covers some of its basic functions:

 Any time you’re stimulating insulin, that’s basically the opposite of fasting.